 - A reduction in the family size reported on the FAFSA reduction in the number in college reported on the FAFSA.

-- Increase in parent (or student) assets.
+- Increase in student assets.

 - An appeal was submitted in the prior year to consider projected year income and actual income significantly exceeds the projection.